MyLifeUa/MyLife/README.md

 The application will be capable of recording workout plans and give you feedback about your performance and posture at the end of the training.

-Besides that our users will be connected to a medic that will have access to all the food and workout history of the patient so he can give more precise feedback.
+Besides that our users will be connected to a doctor that will have access to all the food and workout history of the patient so he can give more precise feedback.

 ### 1.7.
 Key system functionalities

 - Tracking of calories, macronutrients and other food metrics  through computer vision, enabled by a photo taken by the user.
-- Connection with fitness monitoring systems, like fitbit, for more accurate health metrics
+- Connection with fitness monitoring systems for more accurate health metrics (like Fitbit Band)
 - Movement analysis (OpenPose) for controlling and correcting physical exercises done by the user.

 ### 1.8.
 Related work

 The following systems, technologies and applications are interesting within the context of our project:

 - **Freeletics:** [https://www.freeletics.com/pt/](https://www.freeletics.com/pt/)
 - **BiteAI:** [https://bite.ai/](https://bite.ai/)
 - **MyFitnessPal:** [https://www.myfitnesspal.com/](https://www.myfitnesspal.com/)